 In a reef tank, the flow of water is essential for the corals and fish that are used to waves and currents in the oceans.

-To provide you with adequate recommendations for reef aquariums I would require from the best saltwater powerhead for your particular setup to be able to convincingly mimic the water flows of the ocean.
+To provide you with adequate powerhead recommendations for your reef tank I will take into consideration your particular setup.
+This way you’ll be able to convincingly mimic the water flows of the ocean in your aquarium.

 There are factors to consider as you choose the right unit for your reef setup.
-The type of your saltwater fish should come into play.
-A too powerful aquarium powerhead may not favor a saltwater fish that is not comfortable in turbulent waters.
+The type of saltwater fish you keep should come into play.
+A too-powerful aquarium powerhead may not favor a fish that is not comfortable in turbulent waters.

 The dimensions and size of your aquarium also play a role in your choice.
 You’ll need considerably stronger aquarium powerheads for a 75-gallon fish tank than for a 40-gallon one, for example.
 Also, is there a good small unit that would best fit a nano fish tank?